oasis-tcs/openc2-jadn/jadn-v1.1.md

 * **Description**:
-    Description elements are reserved for comments from schema authors to readers or maintainers of the schema, and are ignored by applications using the schema.
+    Description elements are reserved for comments from schema authors to readers or maintainers of the schema, and are ignored by information modeling applications.

 ### 1.1.2 Acronyms and abbreviations